Twelve Scientific Challenges for 6G: Rethinking the Foundations of Communications Theory: Super-Resolution Theory

 and it is required to estimate $\tau_l$ and $h_l$, e,g., for localization applications \cite{Li202204} .
-Similar problem arises in estimating \ac{DOA} using linear array.
+A similar problem arises in estimating \ac{DoA} using a linear array.
 The measurements are obtained from antenna elements and the goal is to estimate the number and directions of multiple signal sources.
 This problem has been solved differently using signal subspace techniques such as MUSIC and ESPRIT \cite{MUSIC} to tackle the impact of noise.
 However, these approaches require some knowledge of the number of parameters.
+There are methods like \cite{bazzi2016jaded} that do parameter estimation (\ac{DoA}/\ac{ToA}) without the knowledge of the number of sources and without resorting to compressed sensing type methods.
+Its limitation is that it relies on the geometry being used, i.e. only works for uniform linear arrays, even though there are some transformations between array geometries like \cite{wax1994direction}.
 To overcome this limitation, optimization techniques based on norm $L_1$ are proposed in \cite{sparse}.
 Optimization techniques are also suitable for multidimensional cases, where the exponential functions are defined by multiple parameters.
 These are encountered in 2D problems such as estimating the delay-Doppler, azimuth and elevation angles, or 3D problems for estimating delay-Doppler-angle in \ac{MIMO} radar \cite{heckel2016super}.
 The sparse problem formulation follows atomic norm minimization,

 where, $\ma{y}$ is the vector of observations, $\ma{A}$ is the system matrix, and $\ma{x}$ is the sparse vector under estimation.
 The atomic norm is used to measure the sparsity and can be replaced by $L_1$ norm.
 However, this formulation ignores the impact of the noise in the solution.